codecrafters-io/build-your-own-shell/stage_descriptions/base-06-ez5.md

 $
 ```

-The tester will check if the `type` command responds correctly based on the command provided:
+The tester will verify that:

-- If a command is a shell builtin, the expected output is `<command> is a shell builtin`.
+- Builtin commands print: `<command> is a shell builtin`
-- If a command is not recognized, the expected output is `<command>: not found`.
+- Unrecognized commands print: `<command>: not found`

 ### Notes